Look for apartments near me

 - Median Housing Costs Per Month$864

-Education in Baton Rouge
+Education in Baton Rouge, LA

 Students make up for approximately a fifth of the city’s population; many graduates go on to live and work in the area, leading to a thriving and affordable social scene for young professionals and millennials.